mlabuda2/nf-tower-docs/docs/pipeline-schema/overview.md

 ## Can I use the pipeline schema builder for pipelines outside of nf-core?

 Yes.
-The schema builder is created by the nf-core community but should work for any Nextflow pipeline.
+The schema builder is created by the nf-core community, but should work for any Nextflow pipeline.